sub7ata/Online-Discussion-forum/README.md

 - Login: Login module mainly deals with the user login part of the system where user can provide username and password to log in- into the system.
 - Signup: To become a member of the system, user must provide some mandatory information’s and these information’s are handled by signup module.
-- Forgot password: If any user forgot his/her password, he/she can retrieve the password by providing his/her proper email address.
+- Forgot password: If any user forgot his/her password, he/she can retrieve the password by providing his/her proper email address.<br />
 **b) Add question, Add answer**
 - Subject wise questions can be added and answered in this module.
 **c) Post query**